Daniel, Cezar, BA

 There is a need for increased focus on the opportunities in the ISO industry with the career opportunities that lie there, as well as ensuring that the expertise of the older part of the workforce is transferred to the younger generations.

-This regional workforce pledge will help find solutions to increase the supply of labor, reduce sick leave, and keep more people in work longer.
-Part of the solution may be to consider looking at how we can work smarter with productivity, working hours, technology, skills, and the work environment.
+This regional labour force boost will help to find solutions to increase the supply of labour, reduce sickness absence and keep more people in work for longer.
+Part of the solution may be to consider looking at how we can work smarter with productivity, working hours, technology, expertise and the working environment.

 Goal of increased employment

-A reinforced work line (Labour Market Report), the government has set specific goals: The proportion of employed people in the age group 20-64 years should increase from the current 80.2 percent, to 82 percent in 2030, and 83 percent in 2035.
+A strengthened line of work (the Labour Market Report), the Government has set itself specific goals: The proportion of employed people in the age group 20-64 years will increase from the current 80.2 per cent, to 82 per cent in 2030, and 83 per cent in 2035.

-Read more about this on NHO's pages here:
+Read more about this on NHO's website here:

 NHO; Arbeidskraftløftet